Javier Hernández: 2013–15: Lack of playing time and loan at Real Madrid

-Loan to Real Madrid

 On 1 September 2014, Hernández signed for Real Madrid on a season-long loan deal, with an option of a purchase at the end of the loan.
-He underwent a medical and signed the contract that same day.
+He underwent a medical and signed his contract that same day.

-He made his debut in the Madrid derby on 13 September, replacing Karim Benzema for the final 27 minutes as the team lost 2–1 at home to Atlético Madrid.
-On 19 September, Hernández came on as a 77th-minute substitute for Gareth Bale and scored his first two goals in an 8–2 away win against Deportivo de La Coruña.
+He made his debut in the Madrid derby on 13 September, replacing Karim Benzema for the final 27 minutes as the team lost 2–1 at home.
+On 19 September, Hernández came on as a 77th-minute substitute for Gareth Bale and scored his first two goals in an 8–2 away win against Deportivo de La Coruña — the first goal, scored from outside the box with his left foot, was labeled Goal of the Month.

 He scored the winning goal on 22 April 2015 in the 1–0 win over Atlético Madrid, which sent Real Madrid into the semi-finals of the Champions League.
 Four days later, Hernández scored a brace in Madrid's 2–4 away win over Celta de Vigo.
 On 26 May, it was announced that Hernández would return to Manchester United following the end of his loan spell after Real Madrid decided not to make the loan move a permanent deal.
+He made 33 appearances for Los Blancos, scoring 9 goals.

+With Real Madrid declining to make an offer for Chicharito, he returned to Manchester.
+On 29 August 2015, it was reported that manager Louis van Gaal had told Hernández he could leave the club by the end of the transfer window.
+It was unclear what fee were United expecting for him, who still had one year left on his contract.

+Hernández played his final match for Manchester United on 22 August in a draw against Newcastle United at Old Trafford.
+He came on as a substitute in the 67th minute, replacing Adnan Januzaj.
+This brought an end to his fruitful spell at Manchester United, having scored 59 goals in 157 games, winning two Premier League titles.
+In 2017, van Gaal's successor José Mourinho claimed that he would have never sold Chicharito and believed he would score at least 20 goals a season for his United team.

 Bayer Leverkusen

-On 31 August 2015, it was announced Hernández signed a three-year contract with Bundesliga club Bayer Leverkusen for an undisclosed fee, reportedly £7.3 million.
+On 31 August 2015, it was announced Hernández signed a three-year contract with Bundesliga club Bayer Leverkusen for an undisclosed fee, reportedly around £7.3 million.